What is Acne and what can I do to help?

 People with dry skin tend to make more milia.

 Needs to be extracted and when exfoliating be sure to moisturize well and using Retinoid products will help cell turnover.
 Facials, Peels and micro are great for this condition.
+Also can use our Vasculyse 2G.

 What are these brown spots on my face?